Skip to Main Content

 Connecticut also permits a cause of action for wrongful termination based on an implied employment contract.
 To prevail on such a claim, an employee must prove that the employer agreed, either by words, action, or conduct, to not terminate the employee without just cause.
 D'Ulisse-Cupo v.
 Board of Directors of Notre Dame High School, 202 Conn.
 206, 212 n.2 (1987).

-The Connecticut Fair Employment Practices Act (CFEPA) prohibits discrimination on the basis of race, color, religious creed, age, sex, gender identity or expression, marital status, national origin, ancestry, present or past history of mental disability, intellectual disability, learning disability, physical disability, including, but not limited to, blindness, status as a veteran or status as a victim of domestic violence.
+The Connecticut Fair Employment Practices Act (CFEPA) prohibits discrimination on the basis of race, color, religious creed, age, sex, sexual orientation, gender identity or expression, marital or civil union status, national origin, ancestry, present or past history of mental disability, intellectual disability, learning disability, physical disability (including, but not limited to, blindness), status as a veteran or status as a victim of domestic violence.
 Conn.
 Gen. Stat. § 46a-60.
 This section applies to Connecticut employers with one or more employees.
-Discrimination and retaliation are also exceptions to the employment-at-will doctrine.
+Discrimination and retaliation are also exceptions to the at-will employment doctrine.
 Conn.
 Gen. Stat. § 46a-60.

 Right-to-Work Laws